 Everyone who has anything to do with gambling — whether gamblers themselves, friends and family members of those who gamble, or those who provide legal gambling — needs to be aware of the importance of gambling responsibly.

-Always be mindful of the potential for gambling to turn from a positive to a negative, and keep an eye out for symptoms of problem gambling in others and in yourself.
-Become aware of the signs, and also become familiar with the resources for North Carolina gamblers.
+Always be mindful of the potential for gambling to turn from a positive to a negative, and keep an eye out for symptoms of problem gambling in others and yourself.
+Become aware of the signs and familiarize yourself with the resources for North Carolina gamblers.